Samsung/tizen-docs/docs/application/native/guides/multimedia/thumbnail-images.md

    #include <thumbnail_util.h>
    ```

-2. Make sure you have access to the file whose thumbnail you want to extract.
+2. Ensure that you have access to the file required to extract the thumbnail.

    This guide uses a JPEG image file, which is accessed through its file path.
-The following example code uses internal storage, so you must include the `<storage.h>` header file for the code to work.
+Include the <storage.h> header file as the example code uses internal storage.
+The example code is as follows:

    ```
    int internal_storage_id;